ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 foo(1, z = 3, y = 2);
 ```

-The first option calls the function in the usual way without using the names of the arguments.
-The second and third options use named arguments that are transformed into positional arguments by the Ballerina compiler.
+The first statement calls the function in the usual way without using the names of the arguments.
+The second and third statements use named arguments in an order different from that of the parameters of the function definition.
+The Ballerina compiler transforms them into positional arguments.
 The argument list of a function is described by a tuple type, and names are not part of that type.
-You can also combine the named arguments with unnamed ones, as shown in the fourth option.
+You can also combine the named arguments with positional arguments, as shown in the fourth option, given that they are specified after the positional arguments.

 You have to pay special attention to argument names of remote methods and resource methods since these names are exposed as public interfaces for API endpoints.
 This is also applicable for public functions in a module.
 Changing the argument names of such functions makes the module incompatible when it is imported into other modules.